ninadel/nhd-plus-hr-beta-toolbox/README.md

 3. When the dataset of interest is located, select the Download Vector link (this will download a zip file)
 4. The zip file unzips to a geodatabase, which is the main used by the script.

+### FCodes
+Information about FCodes can be found at https://nhd.usgs.gov/userGuide/Robohelpfiles/NHD_User_Guide/Feature_Catalog/Hydrography_Dataset/NHDFlowline/NHDFlowline.htm.

+The following FCodes are used by this script to classify stream segments:
+* 46000 - STREAM/RIVER, feature type only: no attributes
+* 46003 - STREAM/RIVER, Hydrographic Category|intermittent
+* 46006 - STREAM/RIVER, Hydrographic Category|perennial
+* 46007 - STREAM/RIVER, Hydrographic Category|ephemeral
+* 55800 - ARTIFICIAL PATH, feature type only: no attributes

 ### Files used by the tool
 This script uses the NHDFlowline feature class (under the Hydrography dataset) and the table NHDPlusFlowlineVAA.
 This script joins NHDFlowline and NHDPlusFlowlineVAA based on the field NHDPlusID.